 (7) A member of the Industry Management Committee who is reappointed in accordance with subregulation (6), and whose term of office set on reappointment expires, may not be reappointed until at least one year has passed.

+[Regulation 9 amended: SL 2020/255 r.
+19.]

 10. Remuneration and allowances for members of Industry Management Committee

 Each member of the Industry Management Committee is to be paid such remuneration and allowances as the Minister, on the recommendation of the Public Sector Commissioner, determines in the case of that member.